-4.5 GNSS Satellite Link
+2.3 GNSS Satellite Link

-6. Connect to GNSS Satellites
+2.3.1.
+Connect to GNSS Satellites

-The GNSS antenna requires unobstructed line of sight with the sky in order to achieve communication with the GNSS satellites.
+NOTE: The GNSS antenna requires unobstructed line of sight with the sky in order to achieve communication with the GNSS satellites.

 Communication between the GNSS receiver and GNSS satellites is initiated when the 3DM-GX5-45 is first powered on.
 The receiver will continuously search for satellites until a link is established.
-When the link is established, the GNSS Monitor window in the MIP Monitor software will display the satellite and link statistics (see Global Navigation Satellite System (GNSS) Outputs on page 25).
+When the link is established, the GNSS Monitor window in the MIP Monitor software will display the satellite and link statistics.